 The following data tables are available as excel documents:

-Arrests – includes information on all those arrested by;
+Arrests – information is provided by our NSPIS Custody system and provides details all those arrested by;

-Stop and Search – this table provides details based on;
+Stop and Search – this table provides of individuals who have been stopped and searched details based on;

 - Ethnicity (PNC)